+Not all constraints can easily be expressed in SAT instances.
+To deal with this, sophisticated \emph{SMT solvers} were developed that can determine the satisfiability of formulas in first-order logic with respect to certain logical theories~\citep{barrett2009satisfiability}.
+SMT solvers are often based on the Davis--Putnam--Logemann--Loveland algorithm (modulo theories) by \cite{ganzinger2004dpll} denoted DPLL($T$) where~$T$ is a theory of first-order logic.
+In this framework SAT solvers handle the Boolean aspects of a formula while~$T$ solvers handle the theory aspects of a formula. \cite{DBLP:conf/issac/Abraham15} gives a number of requirements that a theory solver should satisfy, and the SMT-LIB standard by \cite{BarFT-SMTLIB} describes many different theories used by SMT solvers along with a common input and output language for those theories.

+Programmatic SAT solvers were introduced by \cite{DBLP:conf/sat/GaneshOSDRS12} and are simply a variant of DPLL($T$) where the~$T$ solvers are replaced by arbitrary user-specified code.
+However, programmatic SAT solvers only deal with Boolean logic and not first-order logic, similar to the ``SAT modulo SAT'' solvers by \cite{bayless2013efficient}.
+Additionally, the code provided to a programmatic SAT solver can be specialized to individual formulas, while the $T$ solvers in DPLL($T$) deal with a specific theory of first-order logic that is typically fixed in advance.
+For our purposes in this paper we will use a CAS as a theory solver and therefore our usage of programmatic SAT can be considered an instance of DPLL(CAS).

-The idea of a \emph{programmatic} SAT solver was introduced by~\cite{DBLP:conf/sat/GaneshOSDRS12}.
-A programmatic SAT solver can generate conflict clauses programmatically, i.e., by a piece of code which runs as the SAT solver carries out its search.
-Such a SAT solver can learn clauses which are more useful than the conflict clauses which it learns by default.
-Not only can this make the SAT solver's search more efficient, it allows for increased expressiveness as many types of constraints which are awkward to express in a conjunctive normal form format can naturally be expressed using code.
+A programmatic SAT solver can generate conflict clauses programmatically, i.e., by a piece of code that runs as the SAT solver carries out its search.
+Such a SAT solver can learn clauses that are more useful than the conflict clauses that it learns by default.
+Not only can this make the SAT solver's search more efficient, it allows for increased expressiveness as many types of constraints that are awkward to express in a conjunctive normal form format can naturally be expressed using code.
 Additionally, it allows one to compile \emph{instance-specific} SAT solvers which are tailored to solving one specific type of instance.
 In this framework instances no longer have to solely consist of a set of clauses in conjunctive normal form.
-Instead, instances can consist of both a set of CNF clauses and a piece of code which encodes constraints which are too cumbersome to be written in CNF format.
+Instead, instances can consist of both a set of CNF clauses and a piece of code that encodes constraints that are too cumbersome to be written in CNF format.

 As an example of this, consider the case of searching for Williamson sequences using a SAT solver.
 One could encode Definition~\ref{def:williamsonsequences} in CNF format by using Boolean variables to represent the entries in the Williamson sequences and by using binary adders to encode the summations; such a method was used by~\cite{DBLP:conf/casc/BrightGHKNC16}.
 However, one could also use the equivalent definition given in Theorem~\ref{thm:willdef}.
 This alternate definition has the advantage that it becomes easy to apply Corollaries~\ref{cor:psdtest} and~\ref{cor:psdtestext}, which allows one to filter many sequences from consideration and greatly speed up the search.
 Because of this, our method will use the constraints~\eqref{eq:willpsd} from Theorem~\ref{thm:willdef} to encode the definition of Williamson sequences in our SAT instances.